degree, comparable in standard to a

 Ph.D. in computer science or engineering.
 Students get an engineering

-doctorate, or EngD, in LSCITS, 20 with
+doctorate, or EngD, in LSCITS,

 the following key differences between